heysl/yaRPipb/README.md

 - Official RaspberryPi touchscreen, but any monitor should work.
 - a big fat red arcade button on top of the case for users to joyfully smash on.
 - a simple button inside the case to stop the script without need of a keyboard or any other interface.
-- a 64GB USB drive to be save of crashing SD-cards
+- a 64GB USB drive to be safe of crashing SD-cards

 Features: